harness-training-dept/HarnessU-CI-CD-Workshop/README.md

 ## Lab 2 - Setup the CD side of the equation

-In this lab we're going to setup the Continuous Delivery infrastructure which will allow us to deploy the output of the Continuous Integration with Drone we will demo.
+In this lab we're going to setup the Continuous Delivery infrastructure which will allow us to deploy the output of the Continuous Integration with Drone we will demo or run for ourselves.

 1. Still in the Harness UI, click on the Setup menu on the left-hand side of the UI.